solita/jenkins-ansible-demo/README.md

   pipeline's deployment stages won't complete successfully until you've done this manually (or configured Ansible to disable host key checking).
 This is not a fundamental problem but simply an omission (PRs accepted!).

+- **(WON'T FIX)** `deploy.yml` doesn't do a proper deployment.
+It simply copies the JAR over to the server.
+Service setup and monitoring is out of scope for this example.

 ## License